yeshansachithak/persistx/README.md

 - care deeply about data integrity
 - want evolution without chaos

-If your schema never changes, you don’t need PersistX.
+If your schema never changes, you don't need PersistX.
 If it does — you probably already do.

 ---

-## Status
+## 📊 Status

 - **Core**: Stable
 - **Demo**: Production-ready